pmahnke/stmgrts/_posts/2016/2016-07-22-event-orleans-house-family-fun-summer-2016.md

 Join us this summer for an exciting series of new family workshops exploring the heritage, stories and surroundings of Orleans House Gallery.
 Suitable for children aged 8 and under.

 We would like to welcome children and parents to an afternoon of fun arts and crafts at Orleans House Gallery.
-You’ll create collaborative and individual artworks to take home inspired by our collection, nature and the local landscape.
+You'll create collaborative and individual artworks to take home inspired by our collection, nature and the local landscape.
 You will even have a chance to adventure into the future!
 Sessions cost £9 per child, with parents coming along for free!
 Booking is essential.
 All bookings are final and non-refundable.
 Please call 020 8831 6000 or book online.

 #### Family Fun: Tweet Tweet